thewoolleyman/cinabox/README.txt

   easily readable and easily changed.
 * Support: http://thewoolleyweb.lighthouseapp.com/projects/14441-cinabox
-* For more detailed and advanced info on Continuous Integration and Ubuntu/VMWare setup, see my RailsConf 2008 tutorial: http://www.thewoolleyweb.com/ci_for_the_rails_guy_or_gal/presentation/ci_for_the_rails_guy_or_gal.pdf
+* For more detailed and advanced info on Continuous Integration and Ubuntu/VMWare setup, see my RailsConf tutorial: http://www.thewoolleyweb.com/ci_for_the_rails_guy_or_gal/presentation/ci_for_the_rails_guy_or_gal.pdf

 REQUIREMENTS:

 * Ubuntu 8.04 and an internet connection
-* The ability to be patient, read instructions, pay attention to details, and use Google/Mailing Lists to find additional info and solve unexpected problems.
+* The ability to be patient, read instructions, pay attention to details, and use the Internet to find additional info and solve unexpected problems.
 There will be many.
 They will never stop.
 That is the nature of Continuous Integration.
 Take a deep breath.